Harvard Catalyst Profiles

 Overview

-Dr. Dominici is also the founder and the lead PI for the National Studies on Air Pollution and Health Group (NSAPH), which is a group of faculty, research scientists, post-doctoral fellows, graduate students, and college students studying data science methodologies in the context of climate change, environmental impacts on health outcomes, and regulatory policy.
-The group has over 100 members and includes 25 Principal Investigators & Faculty over 12 institutions.
+Dr. Dominici is the founder and lead Principal Investigator (PI) for the National Studies on Air Pollution and Health Group, which is a group of faculty, research scientists, postdoctoral fellows, graduate students, and college students studying data science methodologies in the context of climate change, environmental impacts on health outcomes, and regulatory policy.
+The group has over 100 members, including 25 PIs and faculty from over 12 institutions.

-Dr. Dominici is also one of the lead PIs for the BUSPH-HSPH Climate Change and Health Research Coordinating Center, CAFÉ.
-The CAFÉ is a three-year cooperative agreement with the National Institutes of Health (NIH), a critical component of the NIH Climate Change and Health Initiative to manage and support ongoing climate change and health research and capacity building efforts.
+Dr. Dominici is also one of the lead PIs for the BUSPH-HSPH Climate Change and Health Research Coordinating Center (CAFE).
+Cafe is a three-year cooperative agreement with the National Institutes of Health (NIH), and a critical component of the NIH Climate Change and Health Initiative to manage and support ongoing climate change and health research and capacity-building efforts.

 Research